radian628/napg/README.md

-# NAPG - Not Another Parser Generator
+# NAPG - Not Another Parser Generator!

 NAPG is a library for making recursive-descent parsers _in_ TypeScript, _with_ TypeScript.
 Its design goals are as follows: